fabientownsend/fabientownsend.github.io/_drafts/2016-09-11-how-i-learn-a-new-language.markdown

 [Documentation Gem](http://guides.rubygems.org/rubygems-basics/)

 ## Tools
-So far I still don't search my tools.
-But it can be extansion for Vim, that I use and tools that I need for debuggign

-I will use the command irb
-and ruby -h
+I haven't done any research so far.

+I plan to research extension for Vim and a tool for debugging like gdb.

+Until then the irb command line will help me and the different Ruby commands.

 {% highlight ruby %}
+#list of the different commands
+ruby -h

-#it check the synthax without runnign the code
+#it check the syntax without running the code
 ruby -cw my_file.rb

 #dipalay the version with ex of code, can be usefull when ask for help